UPMC Physician Resources

 Management of Benign Esophageal Disorders in the Era of Minimally Invasive Surgery: Conquering the Challenges of Paraesophageal Hernia Repair

-Beginning with an overview of normal hiatal anatomy, Dr. Luketich discusses the development of hiatal hernias, the various types, and the key elements of surgical repair.
+Beginning with an overview of normal hiatal anatomy, Dr. James Luketich discusses the development of hiatal hernias, the various types, and the key elements of surgical repair.

 Upon completion of this activity, participants should be able to:

 - Recognize the principles of operative repair of giant paraesophageal hernia